suedadam/msct/README.md

 * Automatic leveraging of tmux's panes for system resource visibility while viewing the console.

 ##Project Information
 I started writing MSCT when I started using a solid state drive on my own personal friends and family server.
 I made a symlink for my world directory, and [MSM](http://msmhq.com) overwrote it with its own symlink.
-I was not thrilled so very few things in MSM are configurable to my satisfaction, and that there was so much extra fluff.
+I was not thrilled that so few things in MSM are configurable to my satisfaction, and that there was so much extra fluff.
 So I set out to roll my own solution.

 This project is currently run by just one guy.
 If you want to get involved, send me a pull request, open an issue, or request a feature.
 I'm very open to making this project the best it can be.
+You can also always [PM me on reddit](https://www.reddit.com/message/compose?to=nathanpaulyoung), under the same username as here.

 ##Special Thanks:
 [@Merovius](http://github.com/Merovius) for helping with the issues with attaching.